-The Ahwahnee Hotel is the only manmade structure in Yosemite that's a tourist attraction in its own right.
+The Ahwahnee Hotel (temporarily known as the "Majestic Yosemite Hotel" due to a trademark dispute) is the only manmade structure in Yosemite that's a tourist attraction in its own right.
 It's a beautiful building with a striking, instantly recognizable exterior that blends happily into its surroundings, and it has equally compelling indoor spaces - be sure to check out the famed dining room, with its 34-foot beamed ceiling, and the lounges filled with overstuffed chairs, Native American prints, and fireplaces that could fit not just Santa but the sleigh and seven or eight of the reindeer as well.
 It's just the sort of rustic yet tasteful and iconic lodge you'd build if you had all the money you really deserved.
 (A really, really large amount.)
 It is, deservedly, a National Historic Landmark.

 Celebrities and Royalty: If you're famous and you haven't stayed at the Ahwahnee yet, what's the matter with you?
 Your public has certain expectations, and let's face it, the Ahwahnee would look gorgeous on you.
 A far from complete list of entertainers who've slept here includes Brad Pitt, Lucille Ball (while filming The Long, Long Trailer), Judy Garland, Mel Gibson (while filming Maverick), Charlton Heston, Douglas Fairbanks, Jr., Joan Baez, Boris Karloff, and Kim Novak.
 John F. Kennedy stayed here, as did Herbert Hoover and Eleanor Roosevelt.
 The Ahwahnee has also been a temporary home to a host of royalty, including Queen Ratana of Nepal, King Baudouin of Belgium, Ethiopian Emperor Haile Selassie, and most famously, Queen Elizabeth and Prince Philip in 1983.